 Sex/Gender Education for Protection/Prevention NOT Indoctrination

 FCPS misleads parents about Family Life Education (FLE), saying that it is a preventive program when it has no preventive goals and its effectiveness in prevention has never been evaluated.
 Sex Education as provided at FCPS may increase risky behavior in children instead of protecting them.
-Sodomy is taught to 8th graders, and it is implied that all sexual behavior is equally risky, which is dangerously false.
-This may contribute to youth-on-youth sexual abuse after school, an alarming trend.
+Anal sex is taught to 8th graders, and it is implied that all sexual behavior is equally risky, which is dangerously false.

 In addition to the explicit material that is already being taught to children as young as 4th grade, gender fluidity based not on science but on extraneous ideology was added to FCPS Family Life Education (FLE) (Sex Ed) curriculum starting from 7th grade.
-Since parents can opt out their children from FLE but not from “Emotional and Social Health”, the school board also moved much of FLE to “Emotional and Social Health” unit, making those lessons mandatory with no opt-out.
-These actions despite overwhelming majority of parents’ opposition must be reversed.
-The attitude that systems and the government know more about the needs for children than their parents is wrong and should be corrected immediately.
+The school board seems to be eager to discourage the need for parental consent on providing sex/gender education to the children.
+Their actions in this regard despite overwhelming parental opposition must be reversed.
+The attitude that systems and the government know more about the needs for children than their parents is wrong and should be corrected.

 I believe schools are there to teach English, Math, History and Science to our children, not the intimate intricacies of sexual orientation and preferences.
 We will need basic “sex education”, I agree.
 However, whatever FCPS’s Family Life Education (FLE) is “sex education” gone haywire.
 I believe such teaching, especially to the very young minds encourages unwanted curiosity and experimentation that has the potential to inflict irreparable damage to their personalities, and thereby to the future of humanity as we know it.